 YEAR and VTT will organize a YEAR Seminar/Hackathon in Finland on Water.
 The event is based on the topic of this year’s YEAR Conference winners and to an upcoming EU call (SC5-11-2018).

 The two-day YEAR Seminar gathers young professionals with a specific interest in subjects related to water issues and digital solutions for water.

 The event will be divided into two parts.
 In the first part we will get an opportunity to learn more about ongoing and future activities around water from the professionals and the second part will be a hackathon organized in an inspirational venue with young scientists.
-YEAR Conference winning team and young experts from YEAR member organization are invited to join.
+YEAR Conference 2017 winning team and the young experts from YEAR member organizations are invited to join for free of charge.